 Once the destination server and proxy server are up and running, a client can connect to the destination server by using a

-RCF::ProxyEndpoint and specifying the network address of the proxy server along with the name of the destination server.
+RCF::ProxyEndpoint and specifying the proxy server along with the name of the destination server.

-The client can now make remote calls as usual, and is able to disconnect and re-connect, just as it would with an un-proxied connection.
-Each distinct RCF client will have its own distinct network connection to the destination server, and the lifetime of any session objects created on the destination server, will be mapped to the lifetime of the clients proxied network connection.
+Using a proxied connection, the client can make remote calls as usual, and is able to disconnect and re-connect, just as with an un-proxied connection.
+Distinct RCF clients will have distinct network connections to the destination server, and the lifetime of any session objects created on the destination server, will be mapped to the lifetime of the clients proxied network connection.